TAUSBV/dqf-api/v3/README.md

 **IMPORTANT:** Please use the term **Error Annotation** on the UI where the API reads *error_typology*

 To post a review template use [POST /v3/user/reviewTemplate](http://dqf-api.ta-us.net/#!/Template/add_0).
-To provide access to the user's and organization templates use GET /v3/user/reviewTemplate.
+To provide access to the user's and organization templates use [GET /v3/user/reviewTemplate](https://dqf-api.ta-us.net/#!/Template/getAll_0).

-**Note:** A review can be created template automatically when posting review settings as described in the [Review](#review) section.
+**Note:** A review template can be created automatically when posting review settings as described in the [Review](#review) section.

 <a name="mapping"/>
 ## Mapping